Spiritual Meaning of Cinnamon in the Bible

 This oil can also facilitate the healing process for a number of ailments, and it acts as a coagulant to help with excess bleeding.
 Using this oil to rid your household plants of destructive insects and fungi is also a great way to put its benefits to use.

-Cinnamon Bark Essential Oil - CO2 Extracted (Cinnamomum Zeylanicum)
+Cinnamon Bark Essential Oil - CO2 Extracted (Cinnamomum Zeylanicum) - Ceylon Cinnamon

-Cinnamon Bark Essential Oil - CO2 Extracted (Cinnamomum Zeylanicum)
+Cinnamon Bark Essential Oil - CO2 Extracted (Cinnamomum Zeylanicum) - Ceylon Cinnamon

 Here are Some Recipes you can Use to Get More Cinnamon Essential Oil Into Your Routine